sigcnl/sigcnl.github.io/cnl2016info.md

 - [Jurys Inn](https://www.jurysinns.com/) (from £110 a night)
 - [Brentwood Hotel](http://www.brentwood-hotel.co.uk/)  (from £115 a night)

+### Workshop Dinner and Whiskey Bar

+The workshop dinner will take place the evening of Monday, July 25.
+After dinner, we will retire to a whiskey bar (and then possibly to a pub with a good range of ales and lagers).
+Further information will be posted here as and when it is available.
+Note that the workshop dinner (bar and pub) are not included in the registration fee so plan to order and pay from a set menu or a la carte.

 ### Various

 - You can get on the wireless either with Eduroam or with Guestweb or Aberdeen-City-Connect.
 Guestweb requires a username and password, which can be provided to you.